EnterpriseDB/tpa/CustomCloud/INSTALL.md

 ------------------

 Install Python 2.7.x and any packages needed to get pip and virtualenv working.
-For example, on Debian, install python2.7, python-pip, and python-virtualenv.
+For example, on Ubuntu, install

+* python2.7
+* python-pip
+* python-virtualenv

 To avoid installing the modules system-wide, they can go into an ansible-specific virtualenv (highly recommended).
 Once done, create